Frequently Asked Questions

 - When your child is struggling in school despite school-based and/or home-based support.

-- Your child appears to struggle with retaining information and requires frequent redirection
+- Your child appears to struggle with retaining information and requires frequent redirection.

-- Your child may be gifted
+- Your child is showing indications that they may be gifted.

 What is involved in having my child tested?

-- Parents will meet with the evaluator to discuss and review the results
+- Parents will meet with Dr. Gilbert to discuss and review the results.

-How much does a neuropsychological evaluation cost and does my insurance cover the testing?
+How much does a neuropsychological evaluation cost, and does my insurance cover the testing?